Baron-von-Riedesel/Jemm/Readme.txt

  doesn't exceed 1 kB; then MOVEXBDA is not needed and will do nothing if launched.
 Also, both JemmEx and UMBM have the ability to move the XBDA as well; those tools move the XBDA to upper memory, thus increasing low DOS memory.
-However, sometimes MOVEXBDA may be the best option available.
+However, sometimes MOVEXBDA may be the best option available - because moving the XBDA into an UMB supplied by Jemm (or UMBPCI) may cause the system to "lock".

  MOVEXBDA should work with any EMM.